 - NHS West of Scotland Genetics Service

 The photo on the left shows some of our speakers from the last conference during the drinks reception that was hosted by the Lord Provost of Edinburgh.
 The Lord Provost will hopefully again be hosting speakers and delegates in 2019 over a drinks reception that is offered by Biotexcel to all conference registrants.

 Current speakers for the 2019 meeting include Prof Chris Ponting (Edinburgh), Dr Alan Walker (Aberdeen), Angela Douglas MBE (Liverpool), Dr Gianpiero Cavalleri (Dublin), Prof Heather Cordell (Newcastle), Dr Darren Plant (Manchester), Prof Albert Tenesa (Edinburgh) and other speakers are being added to the agenda as we receive confirmations.

 NETWORKING: in addition to the excellent science, our unique formula for all of our genomics meeting allows delegates to interact with each other during networking events.
 These networking opportunities will include:

 – Introductory networking session on Day 1

 – Complimentary Drinks Reception at City Chambers hosted by the Lord Provost of Edinburgh

-– Networking dinner on the evening of 15th May 2019 at a local restaurant.
+– Networking dinner on the evening of 15th May 2019 at Cafe Andaluz in the old town.